microsoft/vscode-wiki/[dev-perf]-PerformanceError-and-unresponsive-renderer-telemetry.md

 #### Dealing with `PerfSampleError` error

 As mentioned above, hangs are reported as normal- and error-telemetry.
-When the a certain error event is reported many times it shows up on our error triage page.
+When a certain error event is reported many times it shows up on our error triage page.
 The error shows a synthetic stacktrace which is the callstack that the profiler saw most often.
 The top is the slow function and the calls is how it was called.

 If the error telemetry isn't sufficient you can dig into telemetry.
 Use the query below but make sure use the right version of VSCode and filter for the name of your function. _Note_ that only stable versions of VS Code yield usable results.
 That is because insiders generates too little data.
 The query will show how many machines were affected and what the average hang-time was.